LuanPM284/Learn/C#/CsharpNotes.md

 //Our constructors

 //An exemple of an overloaded constructor
-//we need to add the ": this" keyword to make a call to the "original"
+//we need to add the ": this" keyword to make a call to the "original", the parent
 //and passing it the values
 public Employee(string first, string last, string em, DateTime bd) : this(first,last, em, bd,0)// here a zero is passed since we don't have a value for the rate
 {